npalex/Lid-driven-cavity-FENE-P/README.md

 $$u(t,x,y=1) = 8\left[1 + tanh8\left(t-\frac{1}{2}\right)\right]x^2(1-x^2), $$

-which drives smooth start-up flow and causes the velocity gradient $\nabla u$ to vanish at the corners of the cavity.
+which drives smooth start-up flow and causes $\nabla u$ to vanish at the corners of the cavity.
+The fluid velocity was set equal to zero at the remaining walls.
 In addition, homogeneous Nuemann boundary conditions were defined at the cavity walls for the pressure, stress tensor, and the log-conformation tensor.

 ## **Results**:
 All calculations were performed with a Reynolds number $Re = \frac{\rho U_{max} D}{\eta_s}$, Wiessenberg number $Wi = \frac{U_{max} \lambda}{D}$,